 Tofu

-- Press tofu according to the directions using a tofu press.
-If using sprouted or extra-extra from tofu, skip pressing and dress off before adding to the bowl.
+- Press tofu using a tofu press.
+If using sprouted or extra-extra tofu, skip pressing and dry off before adding to the bowl.

 - Using a fork, roughly crumble the tofu.

-- Now add nutritional yeast, turmeric, garlic powder, and black salt (optional).
+- Add nutritional yeast, turmeric, garlic powder, and black salt (optional).

 - Skip the black salt if you don't want the tofu to taste similar to eggs.